zwickl/garli/garli/trunk/example/README.txt

 -The Rana dataset is from Hillis and Wilcox.
 2005.
 Phylogeny of the New World true frogs (Rana).
 Mol Phylogenet Evol.
 34(2):299-314.
 -The 2 best trees for this dataset under the GTR+I+G model have log likelihood scores of -21812.66941 and -21812.64132.
 See if you can find them...
--A sample starting tree is contained in ranastart.tre -A sample constraint tree is contained in ranaconstraint.tre
+-A sample starting tree is contained in ranastart.tre -A sample constraint is contained in the files ranaconstraint.format1 and ranaconstraint.format2.
+The best tree with this constraint has an optimized log likelihood score of -21821.57688

 Disclaimers:
 This software is copyright Derrick Joel Zwickl, 2006.